OktaEdu/es-delivery-ci4d-lab-guide/ci4d-lab-guide.md

 6. Scroll up and verify that your updated embedded CSS now appears in the code.

+7. Click the `Save to draft` button.

-7. Click the `Preview` button and observe that the color of the `Help` link in the SIW has changed to cyan.
+8. Click the `Preview` button and observe that the color of the `Help` link in the SIW has changed to cyan.

 ![Preview bg color change](./.tour-resources/preview-link.gif)